MatthiasKainer/draft-article/README.md

 As we can see, the syntax is similar.
 Probably the most substantial difference is the `^` character.
 From a programming paradigm style, this changes the implementation from a [tacit](https://en.wikipedia.org/wiki/Tacit_programming) to a more explicit one.
 The character is the token we defined in the babel plugin; in other examples, you may see other characters being used.
 To my information, there is no decision yet on which character will be the default token.

-Running this code (after babel transforms it) will output the following result:
+Running this code (after Babel transforms it) will output the following result:

 ```sh
 [